 For the garlic butter topping:

-- 4 tablespoon vegan butter (olive oil works too)
+- 4 tablespoons vegan butter (olive oil works too)

 - 6 cloves garlic (crushed or put through a garlic press)

-- 2 tablespoon cilantro (finely chopped.
+- 2 tablespoons cilantro (finely chopped.
 You can sub with another herb like mint)

 Instructions